Instagram videos viewed by Molly Russell spark coroner’s ‘greatest’ warning

 “Every effort should be made to make that journey as safe as possible.”

-Asked by the family’s lawyer Oliver Sanders KC whether it was obvious it was not safe for children to see “graphic suicide imagery”, the executive said: “I don’t know… these are complicated issues.”
+Asked by Mr Sanders whether it was obvious it was not safe for children to see “graphic suicide imagery”, the executive said: “I don’t know… these are complicated issues.”

 Mr Sanders drew the witness’s attention to experts who had informed Meta it was not safe for children to view the material, before asking: “Had they previously told you something different?”